praveennhiremath/learning-library/developer-library/microservices-data-refactoring/analyze-results/analyze-results-and-adjust-constraints.md

 1. For Example, Here we consider the node named "RAD_REPORT_DETAIL" from Single Node Cluster .

-2. Get the Ids of the Nodes of cluster to which we wanna move the single node cluster/or any Nodes of other clusters.
+2. Get the Ids of the Nodes of cluster to which we want move the single node cluster/or any Nodes of other clusters.
 Get the Matched Ids and update the TOTAL_AFFINITY to 1.
 NOTE : We must have an edge from Node to be moved to the Nodes in the Target Cluster.
 Go to SQL developer and execute below query.